DinoChiesa/Apigee-SAML-IDP-for-Firebase/signin-webapp/README.md

 node, npm

-These are just used during the build.
+These are used only during the build.
 They are not involved in the runtime for this webapp.

 ### Steps